 Czech Republic.
 We own and operate 35 hydroelectric power plants in the Czech Republic, comprising seven accumulation power plants, three pumped storage hydro power plants and 25 small-scale hydro power plants.
-In the year ended December 21, 2012, our hydroelectric power plants in the Czech Republic generated 2,065 GWh of electricity, representing approximately 3.1% of our electricity generated in Central Europe and 3.0% of our total electricity generated, compared to 2.9% and 2.7%, respectively, for the year ended December 31, 2011.
-Our hydroelectric power plants in the Czech Republic accounted for 13.9% of our total installed capacity in Central Europe and 12.3% of our total installed capacity as of December 31, 2012.
+In the year ended December 31, 2016, our hydroelectric power plants in the Czech Republic generated 2,243 GWh of electricity, representing approximately 3.7% of our total electricity generated, compared to 3.5% for the year ended December 31, 2015.
+Our hydroelectric power plants in the Czech Republic accounted for 14.4% of our total installed capacity as of December 31, 2016.

-The following table sets forth certain information regarding our hydroelectric power plants in the Czech Republic as of December 31, 2012.
+The following table sets forth certain information regarding our hydroelectric power plants in the Czech Republic as of December 31, 2016.